maxharlow/csvmatch/README.md

         --fields1 name location \
         --fields2 'Person Name' Location

+Note that CSV Match currently only supports uniquely-named columns.
+If you have a file which has multiple columns with the same name, only the values from the rightmost column will be in the output.
+If you have a column with the same name in both files only the values from the second will be in the output.

 By default, all columns are used to compare rows.
 Specific columns can be also be given to be compared -- these should be in the same order for both files.
 Column headers with a space should be enclosed in quotes.
 Matches are case-sensitive by default, but can be made case-insensitive with `-i`.

 There are also options to ignore non-alphanumeric characters (`-a`), to convert to the latin alphabet (`-n`), and to sort words (`-s`) before comparisons.
 Specific terms can also be filtered out before comparisons by passing a text file and the `-l` argument.
 A predefined list of common English name prefixes (Mr, Ms, etc) can be used with `-t`.